Lessons (The Wire)

-"Lessons" is the eighth episode of the first season of the HBO original series The Wire.
+"Lessons" is the eighth episode of the first season of the American crime drama The Wire.
 The episode was written by David Simon from a story by David Simon and Ed Burns and was directed by Gloria Muzio.
-It originally aired on July 21, 2002.
+It originally premiered in the United States on July 28, 2002, on HBO.
+In the episode, the Baltimore police arrests a suspect only to encounter internal conflict after discovering the suspect works for a local politician, while Omar Little seeks revenge after his home is burglarized by the Barksdale Organization.